 - Max Barry's Lexicon is about the application of neuroscience to improve what was once bardic magic resulting in More Than Mind Control

 - In New Arcana, the Order of Neomages has research facilities and an entire research council.
 Since the world also has relatively developed science, it makes sense that people would apply scientific method to magic.

 - In Circle of Magic, magic, especially academic magic, works like this.
 You can earn credentials, go to university.
 In one book there's a microbiology lab with sterile protocols where they investigate a Mystical Plague, another where Niklaren spends most of his time at a conference on the various seeing magics of the world, and in yet another one mage describes the scientific principle of reproducibility.
 The reason it's not brought up as much is that the main characters have ambient magic, which is largely unexplored.

-- A Mage's Power: Dengel Tymh is a name known all over the world.
+- Journey to Chaos: Dengel Tymh is a name known all over the world.
 This is because the world runs on magitek and he is the one who who codified magic as a practical science instead of a mystical art.
 His Introduction to Magecraft has been a best seller for over a thousand years.

 - The Second Apocalypse plays with it, using the Dunyain, a race of absurdly intelligent Straw Vulcans, as a vehicle.

 - Subversion: Moenghus attempts to exploit this but ends up subverting it when he blinds himself as a necessary first step in learning the Psukhe, the magic of the Cishaurim, only to discover that the Psukhe relies almost entirely on intuition, emotion and passion—things the hyper-analytical Dunyain are practically incapable of, which means not only is he still powerless, he's also blind.
 Of course, since he is Dunyain, even losing his eyesight really just Brought Him Down To Badass.